SVB Eerste Divisie

 The SVB Eerste Divisie is the second highest football championship for clubs run by the Surinaamse Voetbal Bond.
 The league currently comprises twelve teams and operates a system of promotion and relegation.
 Seasons run from November to June, with each team playing 30 games in the regular season.
 The league was previously known as the Hoofdklasse but was rebranded as the Topklasse for the 2016–17 season, before being renamed the Eerste Divisie starting in the 2017–18 season.
 In 2024, the SVB introduced a new professional competition, the Suriname Major League, with the Eerste Divisie now serving as the nation's top amateur competition.

-The league has a long history, its first completed season was in 192324 when Suriname was still a Dutch colony.
+The competition was founded in 1924 when Suriname was still a Dutch colony.

 History

 At the beginning of the 20th century, the NGVB (Guyaneesche Dutch Football Association) was founded.
 The rival Suriname Football Association was founded on 1 October 1920.
 There was animosity between the two unions, but with the opening of the stadium by M. de la Fuente a reconciliation was brought about between the unions.
 The first club formed by the SVB, which still occupies an important place within the Surinamese top flight, was Voorwaarts.
 On 15 January 1921, Transvaal was established.
 Before the SVB was founded, there was already another association with the same name.
 It was founded in 1914.
 With the creation of the current SVB came a newfound momentum in the development of Surinamese football.

 In 2016 the Hoofdklasse was formed into Topklassse.
 To develop a professional league in Suriname and to get the Surinamese people to support the league and national selection, the SVB signed a deal with Telecommunications Company of Suriname Telesur on 30 September 2016.
 In this deal, Telesur's daughter company ATV received the rights to broadcast all Surinamese matches live.
 ATV will also establish a program that will provide viewers with soccer news to keep them up to date with the SVB and football in Suriname.